 Contracts are required in every real estate transaction, whether commercial or residential.
 Certain elements must make up each piece of a valid contract, and if they are not present, it could be voided by a court of law.
-There are four different requirements to a valid contract, each of which we will cover to help you understand what makes real estate contracts valid.
+There are four different requirements for a valid contract, each of which we will cover to help you understand what makes real estate contracts valid.

 What Makes a Contract Valid in Real Estate?